SUSEdoc/susedoc.github.io/README.md

 ### To update the index page:

-0. Clone this repository locally.
-1. Add documents/make text changes in `index-config.xml`.
+Add documents/make text changes in `index-config.xml`.
    * To change document builds, modify/add/remove `<doc/>` tags. `<doc/>` tags have the following attributes:
       * `cat="..."`, a category ID (usually for the product), categories are defined in the `<cats/>` section of the document.
       * `doc="..."`, the name of the DC file but with the `DC-` suffix removed